-The table below indicates equity award grants made under our 2019 annual performance-based equity award program.
+The table below indicates equity award grants made under our 2020 annual performance-based equity award program.
 For Messrs.
-Holliday and Mathias, the grants were made in accordance with the terms of the employment agreements that were in effect with each executive during 2019.
+Holliday and Mathias, the grants were made in accordance with the terms of the employment agreements that were in effect with each executive during 2020.
 The awards made to Messrs.
-DiLiberto and Levine were discretionary based on the Committee's assessment of each executive's historical compensation, skill, experience and position, competitive market factors and other factors as were determined appropriate by the Committee.
+DiLiberto and Levine were discretionary based on the Committee's assessment of each executive's historical compensation, skill, experience and position, competitive market factors and other factors deemed appropriate by the Committee.